Not your Mama's Pot Roast! This Grilled Chuck Roast has a flavor-filled marinade and is then grilled to smoky perfection.

 - Heat remaining marinade and serve with sliced roast.
 Can also be served with chimichurri sauce.

-Suggested side dishes to serve with your grilled chuck roast:
+Suggested side dishes to serve with your grilled roast:

 - Green Bean Bundles